Intuitive Machines Targets $1 Billion in 2026 Revenue, but Most of It Was Bought, Not Built

 What Actually Happened

-That's not a criticism.
-Roll-up strategies work when the acquirer can integrate fast and cross-sell.
-But calling this "5x revenue growth" without mentioning Lanteris is like bragging about your marathon time after taking an Uber to mile 20.
-The organic Intuitive Machines business actually shrank through 2025: quarterly revenue went $62.5mn, $50.3mn, $52.4mn, $44.8mn.
+That's not inherently bad.
+Roll-up strategies work when the acquirer integrates fast and cross-sells.
+But calling this "5x revenue growth" without mentioning Lanteris obscures the real story.
+The organic Intuitive Machines business shrank through 2025: quarterly revenue ran $62.5mn, $50.3mn, $52.4mn, $44.8mn.
 Each quarter smaller than the last.

 The Catch

 Intuitive Machines paid $450mn in cash and $350mn in stock for Lanteris.
-Then it raised $175mn in a private placement at $15.12 per share.
+It then raised $175mn in a private placement at $15.12 per share.
 The stock now trades 56% above that placement price.
-Investors who bought the raise are sitting pretty, but the dilution is real and the balance sheet is stretched.
+Early investors in the raise have a paper gain, but the dilution is real and the balance sheet is stretched.

 The company lost $83mn on $210mn in revenue last year.
-Management promises positive adjusted EBITDA in 2026, but "adjusted" is doing a lot of work in that sentence.
+Management promises positive adjusted EBITDA in 2026, but "adjusted" covers a lot of ground.
 Net profitability is nowhere in the guidance.
-For a $5bn market cap company, the question is straightforward: can the Lanteris integration actually deliver margins, or did Intuitive Machines just buy revenue at the cost of complexity?
+At a $5bn market cap, the question is simple: can the Lanteris integration produce real margins, or did Intuitive Machines just buy revenue and add complexity?

 Bottom Line

 This is a space-sector roll-up trading at a growth multiple.
-If Lanteris integrates cleanly and the $943mn backlog converts on schedule, the 5x forward revenue multiple could compress into something reasonable fast.
-If integration stumbles, a company that was already shrinking organically just added $800mn in complexity.
+If Lanteris integrates cleanly and the $943mn backlog converts on schedule, the 5x forward revenue multiple could compress quickly.
+If integration stumbles, a company that was already shrinking organically just added $800mn in new obligations.
 The number to watch: quarterly organic revenue ex-Lanteris.
 If the legacy business stabilizes above $50mn per quarter, the bull case holds.
 If it keeps sliding, the acquisition is a band-aid.

 For a full breakdown of Intuitive Machines' financials, valuation, and risk factors, generate a free LUNR report on Basis Report.